maximbilan/iOS-Crosswords-Generator/README.md

 # Crosswords Generator

-Simple algorithm for generating crosswords written on Swift.
+Simple algorithm for generating crosswords written on <i>Swift</i>.
 Based on <a href="http://bryanhelmig.com/python-crossword-puzzle-generator/"> Python Crossword Puzzle Generator.</a>

 Using: